 U.S. Immigration and Customs Enforcement regulations do not permit international students to accept employment while attending college.
 An international student should not count on being able to accept employment on Guam to work one’s way through college

 Here's what you need to know to apply:

 You can apply any time during the year.
 For those who are not on island, documents can be scanned and emailed to email@example.com .
 Please include a copy of a valid photo ID.

-- First, you'll need to complete an Application for Admission, if you are planning to declare major you will need to complete the Application to Declare as well.
+- First, you'll need to complete an Application for Admissions and the Application For Admissions as a Declared Student as well.

 - Request your official high school transcript, high school equivalency, or college transcripts.
 As stated if your transcripts are in a language other than English, they will need to be evaluated.